PPO on Atari Pong (RAM Observations) (Executable Example) #

 transport if you want millions of steps/hour.
 RAM observations (

-obs_type="ram", shape128) keep the bridge lightweight and make this run viable as a native Lean executable.
+obs_type="ram", shape128) keep the bridge compact and make this run viable as a native Lean executable.

 The key TorchLean interface remains the same: